shader-slang/slang/docs/proposals/006-artifact-container-format.md

 To enumerate the major challenges

 * How to generate a key for the runtime scenario
-* How to produce keys for the persistant scenario - implies user control, and human readability
+* How to produce keys for the persistent scenario - implies user control, and human readability
-* How to represent compilation in a composible 'nameable' way
+* How to represent compilation in a composable 'nameable' way
 * How to produce options from a named combination

 The mechanism for producing keys in the runtime scenario could be used to check if an entry in the cache is out of date.